shanraisshan/Notes/Abbreviation/README.md

 General|Defination
 :-:|:-:
-Agnostic|having the belief that it is not possible to know whether god exists Canonical|[lawful] accepted as being accurate and authoritative Elapsed|(of time) pass or go by
+Agnostic|having the belief that it is not possible to know whether god exists Analogue|[equivalent, cognate, correlate] a person or thing seen as comparable to another Canonical|[lawful] accepted as being accurate and authoritative Elapsed|(of time) pass or go by
 Enqueue|[wait in line] add (an item of data awaiting processing) to a queue of such items